oreganoli/pehap/README.md

 MYSQL_PASSWORD={whatever}
 ```
 Develop your PHP apps and place your static files in the `www` directory.
 The normal web server will run on port 8080; PMA will be available on port 8081.
-MySQL will keep its data in `datadir`.
+MySQL will keep its data in the `datadir` directory, which you must manually create.
 To run the environment, execute the following commands:
 ```bash
 $ podman-compose pull